NotANewNick/ASUS-RT-AX89X-OpenWRT-Fan-Control/README.md

 ####Optional

 Have this run on boot.
 Add this to /etc/rc.local (In LuCI, it's System > Startup)

-/etc/fancontrol.sh &
+    cd /etc && sh fancontrol.sh $